lunardao/research/investment_portal/README.md

 ### Solution

 We form a decentralized squad of sovereign individuals, lunarpunks, to allocate resources together and assemble squad wealth.
 The DAO leverages collective power and becomes an investor.
-The community discuss which tools are needed to empower the ecosystem, the [research committee](https://wiki.lunardao.net/anoma.html) looks for the solutions, lists them in and lists them in the [Ally Portal](https://github.com/lunardao/research/tree/master/ally_portal#primitives).
+The community discuss which tools are needed to empower the ecosystem, the [research committee](https://wiki.lunardao.net/anoma.html) looks for the solutions, lists them in and lists them in the [Investment Portal](https://github.com/lunardao/research/tree/master/investment_portal#primitives).
 The Squad members  vote on the proposals and invests in the chosen projects.

 **Gains**